khast3x/Redcloud/README.md

 ## Hosting Redcloud

-You can host a Redcloud on any Unix server that runs Docker.
+You can host Redcloud on any Unix server that runs Docker.
 Redcloud is intended to be used in a cloud environment, such as a simple VPS with ssh, or even an AWS EC2, GCP, etc...

 A large range of cloud providers offer **free credits** to get familiar with their services.
 Many lists and tutorials cover getting free hosting credits from major vendors.
 [This list is a good place to start](https://github.com/ripienaar/free-for-dev#iaas).